SimonDanielV/aws-ubuntu-server-setup/README.md

 $ sudo nano webapp.conf
 ```

-Now paste in the following text into the webapp.conf:
+Paste in the following text to the `webapp.conf` file:

 ```bash
 <VirtualHost *:80>